BeOrNot44/She-He-OnlineStore/README.md

 # She & He OnlineStore

-Welcome to She & He E-Commerce platform, your virtual restaurant experience!
-Explore a diverse menu of culinary delights with ease.
+Welcome to She & He E-Commerce, where innovation meets convenience!
+The platform is powered by .NET Core MVC and seamlessly integrated with Oracle's robust database technology.

 ### Video(All interactive elements in video are functioning)